Pass your DSPT submission with compliance support built for healthcare organisations

 How long does DSPT compliance take?

 For a GP practice or small clinic, a structured DSPT readiness programme takes 6-10 weeks covering gap analysis, policy development, staff training, technical controls, and submission support.
 Multi-site healthcare organisations or NHS trusts typically require 3-6 months.
-We recommend starting no later than March 2026 to meet the June deadline comfortably.
+Because the DSPT runs on an annual cycle with submissions due each June, we recommend starting readiness work early in the toolkit year rather than in the weeks before the deadline.

 Can Nerdster manage our ongoing DSPT compliance?